Programme

 Alcohol and substance misuse is one of the key health concerns in East Sussex.
 The review examined the effectiveness of strategies and policies in place around the county to combat alcohol, tobacco, drugs and substance misuse.
 It found that there are some very good strategies in place across the county and good partnership working arrangements to tackle substance misuse.
 However, it is critical of the lack of action being taken on:

-The HOSC is now lobbying the relevant authorities and organisations to highlight the positive benefits of tackling these issues and make them a priority.
+HOSC lobbied the relevant authorities and organisations to highlight the positive benefits of tackling these issues and make them a priority.

 To download the report click here (pdf file) October 2004